5 Legends Who Started as Background at Central Casting

 When Central Casting opened in 1926, it became the go-to place for actors looking to break into the film industry as Background Actors.
 These are some of the Hollywood legends who walked through Central Casting’s doors on their way to stardom.

 When a bodysurfing accident derailed his college football career, John Wayne became a prop boy for director John Ford.
-While on set, Wayne gained an interest in acting and began taking roles as an extra, appearing in Bardelys the Magnificent, The Dropkick, and Salute.
+While on set, Wayne gained an interest in acting and began taking roles as a Background Actor, appearing in Bardelys the Magnificent, The Dropkick, and Salute.
 He was one of the 7,500 Background Actors cast by Central Casting in the flood sequence in 1928’s Noah’s Ark.

 Wayne landed his first starring role in 1930’s The Big Trail.
 The movie was a box office flop and Wayne was relegated to playing smaller roles in low-budget westerns until his breakthrough in the 1939 hit Stagecoach.
 John Wayne went on to become one of the most popular western Hollywood legends, staring in over 142 films, including The Man Who Shot Liberty Valance, Rio Bravo, and True Grit.

 Jean Harlow was born in Kansas City, Missouri in 1911 as Harlean Harlow Carpenter.
 She moved to Los Angeles in 1928, where she began driving her friend Rosalie Roy to auditions.
 While on studio lots, Harlow was approached by movie executives looking to make her a star, but she turned them down, stating she had no interest in acting.
 After Roy bet Harlow she didn’t have the nerve to audition and after much insistence from her mother, Harlow registered at Central Casting.

 She appeared as a Background Actor in several movies, including Honor Bound, Moran of the Marines, This Thing Called Love, and The Love Parade.
 Her breakout came when she landed the role of Helen in Howard Hugh’s Hell’s Angels.
 By the time of her death in 1937, Jean Harlow had become one of the biggest movie stars in the world, known for hit films like Red Dust, Dinner at Eight, and Reckless.